Computer Modell Katalog

 - 4 KByte data cache

-- 256 line 2-way set associative, 16-byte line size cache organization in each cache
+- 256 line 2-way set associative, 16-byte line size cache organization

 - 4 GByte virtual address space per process